 The character for ai is used in verbs "to match" and "to fit", and in compound words such as e.g. "union" and "synthesis".

-Characters for ai and ki do not appear together outside martial arts, which has lead to many possible interpretations of the term, one popular being "harmonizing energy".
+Characters for ai and ki do not appear together outside martial arts, which has given room to many possible interpretations and translations, one popular being "harmonizing energy".
 This has a rather esoteric tone, even though it would not need to have.
+Tohei was especially keen on removing religious and mystical connotations from these terms.

-The word "ki-aikidō" ultimately states the same thing twice, which is unnecessary for the concept.
-It underlines the importance of Ki in this style of aikido, but is there, however, mainly for historical and political reasons.
+"Ki-aikidō" is a shortened version of Tohei's original Shin Shin Toitsu Aikido - aikido with mind and body coordinated (Tohei 1978: 18-19).
+It ultimately states the same thing twice, which is unnecessary for the concept.
+The name underlines the importance of ki in this style of aikido, but the background is, however, historical and political - Tohei's brand needed to be distinguished from other aikido brands.